FezzedOne/epsilon-rp/Server rules.md

 Applications, appeals and approval
 ----------------------------------

 -   **In order to be able to roleplay on Starbound Zeta, you must submit an application in `#applications` on the Discord server.** The application template is pinned in that channel.
-Those who do not apply to become community members will be kicked after two weeks, no questions asked.
+Those who do not apply to become Starbound Zeta members will be kicked after two weeks, no questions asked.
 -   **You have two weeks to appeal a rejected application before you are kicked from the community.**
 -   **Appeal bans, mutes and other staff punishments by DMing any moderator or admin.**